-Solar photovoltaic (PV) systems are like any electrical equipment that need to be regularly maintained for safe and efficient use.
+Solar photovoltaic (PV) systems are like any electrical equipment that need to be regularly inspected and maintained for safe and efficient use.

 Never attempt electrical repairs yourself.

-Contact your electrician or installer for full maintenance, or to repair any damage to the solar panels such as loose fittings or exposed cables.
+Contact your electrician or solar installer (who must be a licensed electrician) for full maintenance, or to repair any damage to the solar panels such as cracked panels, loose fittings or exposed cables.

 Cleaning solar panels